reevoo/reevoo.github.io/docs/cookie-management/introduction.markdown

 Those cookies are required for full functionality of Reevoo components, but it is possible to disable their usage.
 Reevoo's JavaScript library supports [Optanon cookie integration](https://www.cookielaw.org/) which enables you or users to control which cookie is dropped in the browser.
+Another option is to control cookie via script tag HTML attributes.
+See examples below.

 **List of used Optanon cookie groups and its explanation**